 Additionally, we use derivative instruments to partially limit our exposure to fluctuations in oil prices.
 We have an active commodity hedging program where we aim to hedge a portion of our anticipated sales volumes on a two-to-three year rolling basis, with the goal to protect against the downside price scenario while still retaining partial exposure to the upside.
-As of December 31, 2019, we have hedged positions covering 16.0 million barrels of oil production from 2020 through 2021.
-We also maintain insurance to partially protect against loss of production revenues from our producing assets.
+As of December 31, 2020, we have hedged positions covering approximately 12.0 million barrels of oil production in 2021.
+We also maintain insurance to partially protect against loss of production revenues from certain of our producing assets.